Skip to main content

 Speaker Disclosures:

-Financial: Dr. Margaret Bloom is a partner in Psycho-Pharm-Legal Consultants.
+Financial: Dr. Margaret Bloom is a partner in Psycho-Pharm-Legal Consultants and has an employment relationship with Marquette University.
 She receives a speaking honorarium and recording royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.

 Non-financial: Dr. Margaret Bloom serves as a guest reviewer for The Clinical Supervisor and as a chair in the peer evaluations corps, Higher Learning Commission.
 She is a member of the American Counseling Association, the American Psychological Association, and the Association for Counselor Education and Supervision.